blue-horizons/wordle.py/README.md

 Green means correct position and letter, Yellow means incorrect position, correct letter and white/ grey means incorrect.<br><br>

 Enjoy!<br>
-<sub><sup>Please report any issues in the issues tab, we are aware of some issues and they will be fixed when we can be bothered</sup></sub>
+<sup>Please report any issues in the issues tab, we are aware of some issues and they will be fixed when we can be bothered</sup>